Preparing Students for a Bright Future

-The assessment window for 2015-16 school year is March 20, 2016 – May 20, 2016.
+The assessment window for 2017-18 school year is Date TBA.
 During this period, we will be preparing students in grades 3-6th to take the ISAT by Smarter Balanced Assessments in Math and English Language Arts.
 5th Grade students are also required to take a Science ISAT assessment.

 These assessments help students by: